Tech Summary for Syracuse Indoor Karting

 If racers want fewer competition yellows, it's easy to do.
 Put white numbers on black panels, or black numbers on white panels, front, back, and on each side.
 That would do a lot to reduce the headaches and delays caused by these yellows.

-Engines must follow WKA rules (no IKF this year, which is a change from previous years), except clone classes follow AKRA rules.
+Engines must follow WKA rules, except clone classes follow AKRA rules.
 Motors and carbs will be painted.
 The top few positions in the Pro race will always be torn down post-race.
 Allow extra time for this.
 All classes are potentially subject to tech, but only the Pro class is automatically subjected to a complete tech teardown.

 OIL CATCH CAN